Seagate/cortx/doc/S3ServerQuickStart.md

 Now commit your changes

-> $ git commit -m ‘S3 - Some description of change’
+> $ git commit -m ‘GID - Appropriate Feature/Change Description’

 Check git log to see your commit, verify the author name